 - Environmental Justice & Land Use

-Throughout the course, students will be mentored by a superb team of journalists and editors:
+Throughout the course, students were mentored by a superb team of journalists and editors:

-All final content will be hosted on the TESI website but will be published under a creative commons license and free to use elsewhere.
+All final content, once published will be hosted on the TESI website but will be published under a creative commons license and free to use elsewhere.